umvirt/lfsautobuilder/README.md

 *Note: This step is used when building performed on physical computer.
 If you perform building in virtual machine skip this step.*

-After formating you can mount partition:
+After formatting you can mount partition:

     mount /dev/mapper/loop3p1 builddir